react-navigation/react-navigation/docs/api/routers/StackRouter.md

 ### RouteConfig

-A basic stack router have a route config.
+A basic stack router expects a route config object.
 Here is an example configuration:

 ```js
 const MyApp = StackRouter({ // This is the RouteConfig: